namaggarwal/splitwise/README.md

 1. getOriginal() - Returns the link to the original uploaded receipt
 2. getLarge() - Returns the link to large image of uploaded receipt

+### User

+Methods:

+1. getId() - Returns the id of the comment
+2. getContent() - Returns comment message
+3. getCommentType() - Returns comment type
+4. getRelationType() - Returns relation type of the comment
+5. getRelationId() - Returns relation id
+6. getCreatedAt() - Returns datetime at which comment was created
+7. getDeletedAt(id) - Returns datetime at which comment was deleted
+8. getUser() - Returns a ```User``` object containing user details

 ## Sample Application